 A new BLS Psychomotor Skill Verification Process for Legal Recognition, Reentry & Challenge Candidates issued by the Office of EMS began on January 1, 2023.
 Candidates will need to have their psychomotor competency verified by an Education Coordinator who is affiliated with a fire-based EMS system, accredited training program, or Regional EMS Council.

-An individual possessing up-to-date EMS certifications from ANY state or U.S. territory who seeks certification specifically at the EMT level in Virginia.
+An individual possessing current EMS certification from the National Registry or ANY state or U.S. territory who seeks certification specifically at the EMT level in Virginia.

 Reentry